Map Controls

 Third Iteration

-The Product Manager wanted the Map Controls panel to slide in from the right, which would cover any right side information panels, such as the Lagos HQ Proximity.
-We give the user the ability to close this Map Control panel, when they want to return to the right side information panel.
+The Product Manager wanted the Map Controls panel to slide in from the right, which would cover any right side content panels, such as the Lagos HQ Proximity within Assets.

 Solution

-If developers are able to implement Map into the left side navigation, it will solve for the user now being able to intuitively access Hotspots AI and Pulse, and would fulfill the Head of User Experience’s concept.
+This would solve for the user now being able to intuitively access Hotspots AI and Pulse (as these only functioned as legends for the map), and would fulfill the Head of User Experience’s concept to not hide important data panels behind the Map Controls panel.

 Final Iteration for MVP